beichentian-GIS/CNN_Dog_Breed_Identifier/README.md

 		Resnet50.h5: saved model architecture

-## Results <a name="result"></a>
+## Conclusion <a name="conclusion"></a>
 The model (embedded with pre-trained ResNet50 bottleneck features) reached an overall test accuracy of 83.85%.
-The model's predicted dog breeds sometimes do not exactly match the actual dog breeds yet are under the same breed categories (for instance, the model may return "Golden retriever" while the correct breed is "Labrador retriever").
-The occurrence of such issue can be introduced by either the model's potential defects or the quality of the given images such as resolution, brightness, etc.
+The model's predicted dog breeds sometimes do not exactly match the actual dog breeds yet are under the same breed categories.
+The occurrence of such issue may be introduced by variations in amounts of images across dog breeds.
+For two breeds under the same category, it is more likely for the model to provide an answer of the breed with more training images.
+Other factors that may cause inaccuracy prediction may include but are not limited to the model’s potential defects, the quality of the given images such as resolution, brightness, etc.
-More details can be found at [this blog post](https://medium.com/@btiangis91/use-cnn-to-identify-dog-breeds-2ff542e589a4) on Medium.
+More details can be found at [this blog post](https://medium.com/@btiangis91/use-cnn-to-identify-dog-breeds-v2-a11acfd79038) on Medium.

-## Improvements <a name="improvement"></a>
+## Future Improvements <a name="improvement"></a>
+- Increase the amount of training images to no less than 50 or 60 for each dog breed whose original training images are less than 40.
 - The model parameters (number of layers, number of nodes, dropout threshold, etc.) may be adjusted to achieve a better result.
 - Segment human face or dog out of the image background using [SAM](https://segment-anything.com/) (Segment Anything Model) to have the model only focused on what truly needs to be predicted.
-- Apply data augmentation techniques consisted of image translations, horizontal reflections, and mean subtraction.
+- Apply data augmentation techniques consisted of image translations, horizontal reflections, and mean subtraction to artificially provide more features to train..

 ## Licensing, Authors, Acknowledgements <a name="licensingetc"></a>